How to Look Up an LLC in New Mexico? (Simple Guide)

 Busy man talking to his phone while working on laptop

-For direct assistance or questions about LLCs in New Mexico, call the New Mexico Secretary of State's Business Services Division at 505-827-3600.
+If you've got a question that the online portal can't answer, call the New Mexico Secretary of State's Business Services Division directly at 505-827-3600.

 3. Send an Email

-For detailed inquiries, document requests, or if you prefer written communication, sending an email to the Secretary of State's office at Business.Services@state.nm.us can be a practical approach.
+For document requests or anything that needs a paper trail, you can email the Secretary of State's office at Business.Services@state.nm.us.

 In addition to the official methods provided by the New Mexico Secretary of State, several alternative ways exist to gather information about LLCs.